rkarthik007/yugabyte-db/README.md

 * Cassandra Query Language (CQL) - with enhancements to support ACID transactions
 * Redis - as a full database with automatic sharding, clustering, elasticity
-* PostgreSQL (in progress) - with linear scalability, high availability and fault tolerance
+* PostgreSQL (in progress) - with linear scalability, high availability and fault tolerance **Note**: You can run your Apache Spark applications on YugaByte DB

 YugaByte DB is driver compatible with Apache Cassandra CQL and Redis - you can run existing applications written using existing open-source client drivers.

-**Note**: distributed transactions are supported in the core data platform.
+The distributed transactions feature is supported in the core data platform.
 The work to expose this as strongly consistent secondary indexes, multi-table/row ACID operations and SQL support is actively in progress.
 You can follow the progress of these features in our [community forum](https://forum.yugabyte.com/).

 ## Getting Started